 Academic Participation/Professional Development and Tuition Waiver Fund

-CUPE 3287 members are encouraged to apply for professional development funds, such as the Academic Participation/Professional Development fund and the Tuition Waiver fund.
+CUPE 3287 members are encouraged to apply for professional development funds, including the Academic Participation/Professional Development fund and the Tuition Waiver fund.
 Since July 2017 these funds have been combined and are administered directly by the union.

 Guidelines [PDF, 264 kb.]